The dark web is much like the regular World Wide Web we’re all familiar with, except that the dark web provides much greater privacy.

 Once you’ve established a Tor connection, you can connect to onion dark websites.
 These are just like regular websites but use the special .onion domain name.

 With Proton VPN, you can route your connection through our VPN servers to the Tor network(new window).
 To do this, simply connect to one of our special Tor servers that can be identified by their onion icon.

 We offer this feature primarily as a convenient way to access onion sites using your regular browser, and it does offer some security advantages over using Tor Browser.
 Still, if security is important to you, we strongly recommend reading through the Tor Project’s official advice on using Tor and VPNs together(new window).

 What’s on the dark web?

-For similar reasons, the dark web is more resistant to surveillance by governments and corporations (such as Internet service providers).
+For similar reasons, the dark web is more resistant to surveillance.
 Whistleblowers, journalists, and other professionals at risk of targeted surveillance use the dark web to communicate sensitive information.
-And organizations including Human Rights Watch and the Electronic Frontier Foundation support the use of and access to the dark web.
+For example, whistleblower Edward Snowden used TAILS(new window) to help stay one step ahead of the NSA.

 A major drawback of all dark webs is that they are very slow.
 With Tor, for example, your connection is routed through at least three random locations around the world (any of which might have very poor internet access), which necessarily slows your connection.